-Ian Talbot is Professor in History, and Director of the Centre for Imperial and Post-Colonial Studies at the University of Southampton, where he was formerly Head of the History Department.
+Ian Talbot is Emeritus Professor in the History of Modern South Asia at the University of Southampton, where he was formerly Head of the History Department and Director of the Centre for Imperial and Post-Colonial Studies.
 He completed his undergraduate studies at Royal Holloway, University of London where he received a BA (First Class Honours) in Modern History, Economic History and Politics.
 He also received an MA in History from the University of Oxford and a PhD in History from the University of London.

 Ian Talbot can provide mentoring and expertise in all the above areas of his research specialisms.

 My key interests are in the history of the colonial Punjab, the 1947 Partition of India, the history of Pakistan and Urban environmental history in Modern South Asia.